-Apple’s AirPods: An Important Contribution to Hearing Care
+Apple’s AirPods: An important contribution to hearing care

-Posted by Soundbites Admin on
+Posted by Soundbites Research Team on

 Apple recently announced a hearing aid feature in its AirPods for those with mild to moderate hearing loss.
 Apple said AirPods will be OTC hearing aids.
 The earbuds will conduct hearing tests and use the data to accomodate for hearing impairment, potentially a big step forward for hearing preventive care.